GU2thousand/Photoplatform/README.md

 # Generate Cloud

-> An intelligent collaborative cloud image platform with public galleries, personal spaces, team workspaces, and admin moderation.
+> A prototype cloud image platform for public browsing, personal asset management, team collaboration, and admin moderation.

 Generate Cloud is a runnable MVP of the **Intelligent Collaborative Cloud Image Platform** described in `PRD.docx` and `TECH.docx`.

-It is designed to demonstrate a full-stack image platform with:

-- public image discovery
-- private user uploads
-- collaborative team libraries
-- realtime activity updates
-- admin moderation workflows
-- persistent storage with PostgreSQL and S3-compatible object storage
+It focuses on validating the core workflow of a modern image platform:

+**authentication → upload → storage → gallery display → collaboration → moderation**

 ---

-## Overview
+## Project Purpose

-Generate Cloud combines the experience of a modern cloud gallery with collaboration and platform governance features.

-### Core capabilities
+Generate Cloud is built to explore how a cloud image platform can support both **individual users** and **collaborative teams** in a single product.

+The current prototype includes:

-- **Public Gallery**
-  Browse public images with keyword and tag search.
+- **Public Gallery** for browsing public images with keyword and tag search

-- **Personal Space**
+- **Personal Space** for managing private and public uploads
-  Upload and manage private or public images in your own library.

-- **Team Space**
-  Collaborate in shared image libraries, invite members, and view realtime team activity.
+- **Team Space** for shared image libraries, member invites, and realtime activity

-- **Admin Console**
+- **Admin Console** for content review and platform statistics
-  Review pending uploads, moderate platform content, and inspect platform metrics.

-- **Persistent Media Storage**
+- **Persistent Media Storage** using PostgreSQL and S3-compatible object storage

-  Store original files in S3-compatible object storage and generate thumbnails automatically.
+The current focus is on proving the **main product flow** and **system integration**, rather than shipping a production-ready platform.

 ---